freddiefrantzen/simplex/doc/routing.md

 Routing
 =======

-Simplex uses the [Symfony router](http://symfony.com/doc/current/components/routing.html).
+Simplex uses the [Symfony Router](http://symfony.com/doc/current/components/routing.html).
 Presently you must use annotations to define routes (php route builder is on the roadmap).

 Defining Routes using Annotations
 ---------------------------------

-For the purpose of extracting route annotations, Simplex will scann all classes inside each module's `Controller` directory.
+For the purpose of extracting route annotations, Simplex will scan all classes inside each module's `Controller` directory.

 Refer to the Symfony [documentation](http://symfony.com/doc/current/routing.html) for details about how to